pcboy/CPAPShare/README.md

 ## Configuration (optional)

-CPAPShare can be configured using a `config.json` file in the project directory.
+CPAPShare can be configured using a `config.json` file located at `~/.config/cpapshare/config.json`.
 The configuration is reloaded automatically each time an SD card is inserted, so no service restart is needed when changing settings.

+If the file does not exist, the script will use default settings (`{copy_type: "raw"}`).

 ### Configuration Options